jorop/landscaping-docs/docs/max-landscape-size.md

 ## Bare Landscape Memory Requirements

+Possibilities and limits when importing landscapes in Unreal Engine 5.0 For UE 5.0 32 km x 32 km is about the limit what can be edited on a up-to-date gaming PC with reasonable frame-rate.

+Please note: the values are valid for UE 5.0 with 1 vertex per meter landscape resolution.
+With UE 5.1 due to changed memory management, it is possible to import bigger landscapes.

 This table gives a rough overview of the requirements when using Landscaping plugin and World Partition (only the Landscape, without Landscape Material, Foliage, etc.) with the whole Landscape loaded and a [World Partition Max Landscape Size](settings.md?id=world-partition-max-landscape-size) of 16384:

 | Area         |      RAM    |  recommended | FPS |